khorne3/status-service/README.md

 # Docs
 To create the api docs run ```npm run docs```

-# Use a docker container as indipendent datastore
+# Use a docker container as independent datastore

-Run a docker container to setup a indipendent datastore (with [MongoDB](https://www.mongodb.com)) which could be deployed separate from the UI and service.
+Run a docker container to setup a independent datastore (with [MongoDB](https://www.mongodb.com)) which could be deployed separate from the UI and service.

 ### Before start: